|Born||In or between 240 AC and 249 AC|

 Ser Creighton has a big belly that strains at the laces of his potted doeskin jerkin.
 He has a shaggy, untrimmed beard the colour of old gold that covers his cheeks and chin.
 He is nearsighted and squints on occasion.
 He is younger than Ser Illifer who is around sixty.
 He is courteous.

-According to Ser Creighton, he did great carnage on the Blackwater and won a dozen ransoms.
-He slew Ser Herbert Bolling where he stood.
-Later, he again tells Brienne of Tarth that he had slain a dozen fearsome knights (that she has never heard of) during the Battle of the Blackwater and fought an epic battle with the Knight of the Red Chicken.
+According to Creighton, he did great carnage on the Blackwater and won a dozen ransoms.
+He claims to have slain Ser Herbert Bolling and eleven other fearsome knights during the battle, and to have fought an epic battle with the Knight of the Red Chicken.

 A Feast for Crows

-Three hours later they come upon another party struggling towards Duskendale, a merchant named Hibald, his serving men and a hedge knight in Hibald’s employ, Ser Shadrich.
-Ser Creighton suggests riding together as three blades are better than one.
-Brienne thinks to herself, four blades but holds her tongue.
-Hibald agrees.
+Creighton and Illifer continue onwards to Duskendale with Brienne.
+They come upon a merchant named Hibald, his serving men and a hedge knight in his employ, Ser Shadrich, all heading in the same direction.
+Creighton suggests riding together as three blades are better than one, to which Hibald agrees.

 |“||I have the honour to be Ser Creighton, of whom the singers sing … you will have heard of my deeds on the Blackwater, mayhaps.||”|